Childhood emotional neglect

 Have you ever thought to yourself: “I’m unhappy, but I’m not sure why”?
 This may be an especially confusing experience if you are an adult achieving success in many areas of your life, and consider your childhood years uncomplicated.
 Still, you feel like something is missing.

 In addition to every human’s basic needs for food, clothing, and shelter, children need unconditional love, guidance, stability, trust, and encouragement from their primary caregivers to develop into well-adjusted adults.
+A child’s emotional needs are crucial for their development, and neglecting these needs can lead to long-lasting psychological effects.

 Every child deserves to know that they are valued, loved, cared for, and to have a secure and nurturing environment.
 While this is the ideal, no one is guaranteed attentive, attuned, and healthy parental figures as role models during their developmental years.
 The absence of warmth, affection, validation, safety, caring, or reassurance provided by your primary caregivers as a child can have a profound impact on your emotional growth and development.
+Failing to recognize and validate a child’s feelings can lead to long-term emotional consequences.

 People are finally acknowledging and naming the insidious forms of developmental trauma that can occur in childhood.
 Not all forms of mistreatment leave physical marks.
 For people who were emotionally neglected as children, it was the absence of things which you needed but didn’t receive when it mattered most.